popphp/pop-view/README.md

 [Top](#pop-view)

-### Iteration over an array with a stream template
+### Iteration

+Iteration is possible in stream templates when working with arrays and array-like objects.

 ```html
 <!-- index.html //-->